Gregg Doyel: Caitlin Clark controversy (2024)

 On April 17, 2024, during basketball player Caitlin Clark's introductory press conference with the Indiana Fever, Doyel engaged in an "uncomfortable exchange" with Clark that drew international attention; the incident occurred when Doyel made a heart gesture with his hands, mimicking Clark's signature move, stating "start doing it to me and we'll get along just fine."
 As a result, the Indianapolis Star banned Doyel from covering the Fever for one season, and also reportedly suspended Doyel for two weeks without pay.

-Pascal Siakam controversy (2025)

-On May 29, 2025, during a post-game conference after Game 5 of the Eastern Conference Finals between the Indiana Pacers and New York Knicks, Doyel engaged in a "heated" back and forth exchange, repeatedly pressing Pacers forward Pascal Siakam on the team's loss and the effort of the Pacers.
-A visibly confused Siakam repeatedly attempted to answer, asking Doyel sarcastically if he was 'good' and then asking a member of the Pacers media staff who Doyel was.

 Awards

-In 2010, Doyel finished second in the Associated Press Sports Editors' annual contest for column writing.
-He finished first in 2014 and again in 2017.

-Dennis Howell of DallasProSportSpot.com named Doyel "Columnist of the Year" for 2011.

-In January 2015, Gregg Doyel was winner of the U.S. Harness Writers Association's 53rd Annual John Hervey Award for Excellence in Harness Racing Journalism.
+In January 2015, Gregg Doyel was the winner of the United States Harness Writers Association's 53rd Annual John Hervey Award for Excellence in Harness Racing Journalism.
 He was honored for his column on trainer/driver Verlin Yohder titled "Hey Hollywood!
 Another Classic Indiana Underdog Story", which appeared in the November 11, 2014 issue of the Indianapolis Star.